 Consumption doesn't have to wreak havoc on planet.
-These authors left legacies of thought worthy of examination and new authors are climbing the ranks. #Shoulderstanding #Chartres
+Most of these figures left legacies of thought worthy of examination, others should be avoided at all costs.
+Can you spot the dictator?
+New authors are climbing the ranks. #Shoulderstanding #Chartres

 Died: June 3, 1924, Kierling, Klosterneuburg, Austria